Ak6876/Dynamic_Form_Generator/README.md

   ![form generated](public\output.png)

+ > [!NOTE]
- `note: The webiste still lacks important validation, so it may not work as per your expectation.`
+ > This website still lacks important validation, so it may not work as per your expectation.
 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.